How To Tell If Your Cat Is a Maine Coon (With Pictures)

 In the case that your cat does have some of the traits we described above, it is likely a Maine Coon mix, though the exact type of cat it is mixed with may be a bit more difficult to determine.

 If you think your cat is a Maine Coon, we recommend looking at the body type, fur, eyes, ears, and personality.
-These traits tend to be very unique in Maine Coons, baking them key identifiers for the breed.
+These traits tend to be very unique in Maine Coons, making them key identifiers for the breed.
 If your cat has all of these traits, it is a Maine Coon!

 If your cat only has a few of the characteristics described above, it is likely a Maine Coon mix.
 Just because your cat is not a purebred Maine Coon does not make it any less special or unique.